Sending Emails in WooCommerce

 Customizing woocommerce email templates with code

 WooCommerce’s default customization options are limited, but there are multiple plugins that can help with that (more on that below).
+You can also extend WooCommerce capabilities by using powerful form builders like JetFormBuilder for creating custom form and automating processes like email notifications.

 Though plugins enable you to customize the design, you still have to come up with the content yourself or use templates.
 Here’s an order confirmation template from Mailtrap: